 Have you ever wondered how to access hidden pools of talent in Alberta’s squeaky tight labour market?

-, 2013.
-Those who serve liquor as part of their regular duties remain in a category with a minimum wage rate of $9.05
+, 2014.
+Those who serve liquor as part of their regular duties are in a category with a minimum wage rate of $9.20- an increase of 15 cents.

 Social media is part of our daily lives.
 From Facebook to Twitter to LinkedIn, it is very likely your employees participate in social media.
 We can help you develop a social media policy to clarify what you expect from your staff and to protect your business.